 Object to direct marketing from us; and

-Object to processing for purposes of scientific, historical research, and statistics.
+Object to processing for purposes of scientific, historical research and statistics.

 Where applicable under your local laws, we will not use your personal information for marketing purposes, nor disclose your information to any third parties, unless we have your prior consent, which we will seek before collecting your personal information.
 You can exercise your right to prevent such processing by checking certain boxes on the consent forms we use when collecting your personal information.
-If at any point you wish to review or change your preferences you can use the “opt-out” or unsubscribe mechanism or other means provided within the communications that you receive from us or by sending an email to info@atypon.com.
-Note that you may still receive transactional communications from Atypon.
+If at any point you wish to review or change your preferences, you can use the “opt-out” or unsubscribe mechanism or other means provided within the communications that you receive from us or by sending an email to info@atypon.com.
+Note you still may receive transactional communications from Atypon.